Fraser Basin Council

 Sea to Sky recreation

-In 2019 work began on a Visitor Use Management Strategy for the greater Shannon Basin – an area encompassing the Stawamus Chief & Shannon Falls Provincial Parks and the Shannon Creek Watershed.
+In 2019 work began on a Visitor Use Management Strategy for the greater Shannon Basin, an area that includes the Stawamus Chief and Shannon Falls Provincial Parks.
 This project is a partnership between the Province of BC and Squamish Nation.
 The Fraser Basin Council assisted the project partners by serving as an impartial facilitator and by conducting outreach and engagement with stakeholders.
+Work included a 2019 public survey, to help inform a recreation management strategy for the Shannon Basin.
+See the What We Heard report on the summary of survey results.

 To learn more on this and related work, see the Province of BC site on Sea to Sky Visitor Use Management.